 During the development of the fetus in the womb, the lining of the abdominal cavity extends into the groin.
 In male fetuses, the testicles and spermatic cords descend through the abdominal lining via a hernia into the inguinal canal and then into the scrotum, after which the abdominal lining closes.
 In some cases, such as some cases of cryptorchidism, the abdominal lining and hernia do not close properly, and part of the small intestine may move into the inguinal canal.
-This usually presents with swelling and pain, and requires surgical treatment.
+This is usually presents with swelling and pain.
+The condition requires surgical treatment.

 Q: Will I be able to have children if I have a corrected undescended testicle?

 A: Yes.
 If you received treatment early in life, you will have a similar paternity rate as men who had normally-descended testicles.